Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Findings: Opportunities Toward Future Coordination of GenAI into Collaborative Newswork (RQ3)

 Participants emphasized the importance of integrating GenAI tools into newsroom technical infrastructures to support future collaborative work.
 Currently, most journalists rely on external interfaces, such as Qwen Chat, Doubao, or DeepSeek, to experiment with GenAI in their everyday newswork.
 This results in fragmented workflows and individualized practices that are invisible to other peers.
 Editors often cannot determine when GenAI was used, what prompts were given, or how much of the final draft was AI-generated, making it difficult to assess originality, editorial appropriateness, AI-like stylistic traces, or factual accuracy.

 In contrast, according to our participants, embedding GenAI functionalities directly into newsrooms' internal content management systems could potentially help transform GenAI from a siloed tool into an auditable and collectively accountable part of journalistic work.
-According to P3, if all interactions, such as prompts, generated drafts and post-editing revisions, were automatically captured and stored on a central platform of the newsroom, editors would be able to trace AI involvement, clarify accountability and make informed editorial decisions in the future.
-P3 put it:\textit{ “We already have plans to build our own in-house GenAI system.
-What we need now is simply to integrate how people are already using GenAI into that system.”} P1 agreed that, news organizations already investing in GenAI development can extend that investment to support collaborative visibility and editorial control.
-Such an integration also safeguards collaborative routines.
-It enables editorial teams to work from a common source of truth, reduces the burden on journalists to self-report AI use, and mitigates the reputational risks of AI-generated content slipping through unnoticed.
+According to \( P3_{\text{male, editor/manager}} \), if all interactions, such as prompts, generated drafts and post-editing revisions, were automatically captured and stored on a central platform of the newsroom, editors would be able to trace AI involvement, clarify accountability and make informed editorial decisions in the future. \( P1_{\text{female, editor/manager}} \) agreed that, news organizations already investing in GenAI development can extend that investment to support collaborative visibility and editorial control.

-In this context, the integration of GenAI is also a way to maintain institutional legitimacy and prepare for potential government audits or public scrutiny regarding how AI is used in sensitive editorial decisions.
-In some state-run newsrooms, such as CCTV and CGTN, every piece of news must already pass through a centralized editorial platform that records each publication decision.
-As P1 explained,\textit{ “We already have content management systems where every news article is tracked and every editorial decision is logged.
+In this context, the coordination of GenAI is also a way to maintain institutional legitimacy and prepare for potential government audits or public scrutiny regarding how AI is used in sensitive editorial decisions.
+In some state-run newsrooms, such as CCTV and CGTN, every piece of news could already pass through a centralized editorial platform that records each publication decision \cite{ShenZhou2025Reconstruction,CCF2024PlatformConstruction}.
+As \( P1_{\text{female, editor/manager}} \) explained,\textit{ “We already have content management systems where every news article is tracked and every editorial decision is logged.
 So it makes sense to extend that to AI as well, especially in China, where we need to be prepared to justify our editorial decisions at any time, whether to the government or to the public.”}

-In P1’ imaginations, this kind of integration supports risk mitigation at scale.
+In \( P1_{\text{female, editor/manager}} \)’s imaginations, this kind of coordination supports risk mitigation at scale.
 By embedding GenAI into existing editorial infrastructures, media organizations can respond more quickly to reputational, legal, or political concerns if AI-generated content is later questioned.
 It also creates a shared point of accountability for team members, strengthening collective responsibility and reducing the likelihood that GenAI use remains a hidden, individualized practice outside the editorial chain of command.